Sean Landeta: Professional career

-Landeta played almost half of his career for the New York Giants, where he won two championship rings in Super Bowl XXI and Super Bowl XXV.
+He played almost half of his career for the New York Giants, where he won two championship rings in Super Bowl XXI and Super Bowl XXV.
 He also played for the Rams, Buccaneers, Packers and Eagles.
 Landeta led the NFL in punts with 107 in 1999, led the NFL in gross punting in 1994 with a 44.8 average, led the NFL with a 37.8 net average in 1989, and led the league with 24 punts inside the 20 in 1990.

-Landeta was the last active NFL player who played in the United States Football League in the 1980s, punting for the Philadelphia/Baltimore Stars in all three of the USFL's seasons.
+Landeta was the last active NFL player who played in the United States Football League in the 1980s, punting for the Philadelphia/Baltimore Stars in all three of the original USFL's seasons.
 Landeta was named as the punter to the All-USFL team in 1983 and 1984.
-The Stars won two USFL championships in 1984 and 1985.
+The Stars won back-to-back USFL championships in 1984 and 1985.

 Upon the USFL's folding, Landeta joined the NFL's New York Giants, winning two Super Bowls in 1986 and 1990 in his nine seasons with the team (he would return in 2006, in what would be his last season as an active player).
-He then played for the Los Angeles/St. Louis Rams from 1993–1996.
+He then played for the Los Angeles/St. Louis Rams from 1993 to 1996.
 He re-joined the Rams for the 2003 and 2004 seasons, giving him six years with the organization.
 After spending one season (1997) with the Tampa Bay Buccaneers, he moved on to play for the Green Bay Packers in 1998.
 In 1999, he signed as a free agent with the Philadelphia Eagles.
 He spent five seasons with the Eagles where he became the oldest punter in NFL history at the age of 44.